-By reading the whole file written by the evaluated scientist, and since it is highly recommended to write it in a “telling story” mode, the peers can detect in some cases different types of difficulties the evaluated person might encountered, and transmit it to the hierarchy.
-Either because the evaluated person relates a difficult situation in the document, or because the SSC members detect a lack of dynamics or motivation.
-This action enables the hierarchy to do what is needed (e. g. contacting the scientist, the head of the lab,…) with the help of professional human resources people at INRAE to understand and help the person and the lab to disentangle the situation and to make it resolved as far as it is feasible.
-In Table 2, we give an example of types of such situations detected in 2020 (60 concerned scientists) and 2021 (74 concerned scientists) for a total of 1454 assessed scientists.
-Most of the situations (78%) are easily resolved in a few months: a simple discussion between the scientist and her/his hierarchy is sufficient to clarify the issue and resolve it.
-For other cases, both parties agree that a change is necessary and different solutions are examined, such as a change of team or laboratory, or even missions.
-It may take a year or even more.
-And in a very few cases, the situation is very degraded (for any reason) and a deep analysis is performed, with several professional of human resources management.
+Upon reviewing the entire file written by the evaluated scientist, and considering the recommendation to present it in a narrative mode, peers can identify vairous types of difficulties the evaluated individual might have encountered,.
+These difficulties may be evident either because the evaluated person describes a challenging situation in the document, or because SSC members perceive a lack of dynamims or motivation.
+This action enables the hierarchy to take appropriate steps (e. g. contacting the scientist, the head of the lab) with the assistance of professional human resources personnel at INRAE to understand and support the individual and the laboratory in resolving the situation as much as possible.
+In Table 2, we provide an example of types of such situations detected in 2020 (involving 60 concerned scientists) and 2021 (involving 74 concerned scientists) out of a total of 1454 assessed scientists.
+The majority of these situations (78%) are easily resolved within a few months: a simple discussion between the scientist and their hierarchy is often sufficient to clarify the issue and find a resolution.
+In other cases, both parties agree that a change is necessary, and various solutions are exlored, such as a change of team or laboratory, or even reassignment.
+Resolving these cases can take a year or even more.
+And very rare instances, the situation is severely degraded (for any reason), prompting a comprehensive analysis involving multiple human resources professionals.

 Table 2: Types of difficulties identified by the peers, for 2020 et 2021.
 This corresponds to 105 different assessments (scientists).
 For each scientist, the difficulty might fit with different types.